NVIDIA/nvcomp/doc/selector-quickstart.md

 ### Automatically using the selector during compression

-For ease of use, we also provide an interface to run Cascaded compression without ever specifying the Cascaded compression format or any details of the selector.
+For ease of use, we also provide an interface to run Cascaded compression without ever specifying the format or any details of the selector.
 These calls automatically run both the selector and compression, letting the user avoid extra API calls and added code complexity, while still using the Selector to achieve the best compression ratio.
 One drawback of this approach is that the compression call is no longer asynchronous.
 That is, the call synchronizes on the CUDA stream that is passed